pegros/PEG_LIST/help/sfpegDependentQueries.md

 component capabilities.
 It basically enables to execute multiple different SOQL subqueries to extract lists of IDs or String values to be used in `IN` conditions of a main SOQL query.

 This enables to workaround various limitations of standard SOQL subqueries, e.g. when both query and subquery operate on the same SObject.

 ## Configuration

-Configuration relies on standard **[sfpegListCmp](/help/sfpegListCmp.md)** configuration principles.
+ℹ️ Please refer to the [Component Configuration](/help/configuration.md) dedicated page to get more general information about the way the included components may be configured.

-In order to leverage this new capability, the `sfpegList` metadata record should be configured as
+This Apex class may be leveraged within standard **[sfpegListCmp](/help/sfpegListCmp.md)** configuration.
-follows:
+In order to use it, the `sfpegList` metadata record should be configured as follows:
 * `Query Type`should be set to `Apex`
 * `Query Class` should be set to `sfpegDependentQueries_SVC`
 * `Query Template` should contain a JSON object with the following properties